Campus Buildings

 Cyril Moore Science Center

 This building houses administrative offices for the life and physical sciences.
-A lecture-demonstration auditorium seating 233, and classrooms, laboratories, and research facilities for biology, chemistry, geoscience, physics, and science education are located here.
+A lecture-demonstration auditorium seating 233, and classrooms, laboratories, and research facilities for biology, chemistry, geoscience, physics, composite science education, biomedical science and environmental science are located here.

 Dome